-Submissions are due on September 25, 2023.
+Submissions are due on Monday, June 30, 2025.

-Awards
+Place Awards

-Design Excellence Awards recognize excellence in built projects.
+Recognizes excellence in built projects.
 Entries are evaluated on the merit of the quality of design, resolution of the program, conceptual clarity, innovation, thoughtfulness, and execution.

-1) Residential: any project intended for habitation
+1) Residential: all projects intended for habitation

 1A) Single-Family under 3,000 SF—any single-family residential project (e.g., primary or secondary residence)